How to make MilkNotes work for your lactation practice

 I haven't tried Yellow City myself, but it's HIPAA-compliant and affordable.

 Because you'll need secure email and document storage that conforms to your country's privacy laws, I do recommend having a paid account with G-Suite or Office 365.
 Both of those services will provide a Business Associate Agreement making them suitable for storing and transmitting PHI.
-You can then follow the workflow in this post in order to create a shareable care plan for your clients.
-Basically, you'll be doing your charting in Milk Notes and then using an external document service to create and share the care plan.

 If you add Paubox encryption to your email, it seems that will create a secure environment for client messaging.
 I'm not going to lie--Paubox is pricey.
 But look at it this way--you're going to have to pay one way or another.
 When services are free, you are still paying, by giving up your private information.
 It may not be money, but it's currency, and it's valuable.
 As a healthcare provider, if you use a free service with your clients, essentially you are paying for that service with your clients' private information.
 That is not yours to spend.
 So in order to prevent paying with your clients' information, you're going to have to pay with money.
 That's the ethical way, and in many countries it's the law.